tfabris/BlueGigaEmpeg/README.md

    SerialDFU.exe utility which says "Factory Restore All".
 Make sure to CHECK that checkbox when doing the firmware upgrade.

  - Make sure the upgrade completes successfully.
+Note that you might need to press the reset button or change the position of the power switch on the board to succeed.

- - Unplug the USB cable from the board and computer, and close the upgrade software.
+ - After the upgrade is successful, unplug the USB cable from the board and computer, and close the Serial DFU Tool software.

  - Make sure to cut JP4 and remove the 470uf capacitor as described in the next step.